Wheeler Hall, Harding Center for Teachers

 - follow established school and classroom routines, procedures, and policies;

-- develop effective teaching skills under the supervision of the cooperating teacher and the college supervisor;
+- develop effective teaching skills under the supervision of the cooperating teacher and the university supervisor;

 - develop interpersonal skills responsive to the needs of students;